 Julien Garnier lives in Paris with his parents where he attends the Lycee d'Aile.
 Julien has a deep connection to art; his mother runs the Musee d'Orsay, an art museum that displays works from 1884 to 1914 and he also sketches.
 He works at the Musee d'Orsay where he runs tours after school.
-Because of that he is allowed into the building whenever he wants.
+AS a result, he is allowed into the building whenever he wants.
 One night he sees a most astonishing sight - subjects in the paintings come alive before his very eyes.
-Dancers from the Degas paintings step out and pirouette, a peach rolls out from Cezanne and a black cat slinks down from Manet's Olympia.
+Dancers from the Degas paintings step out and pirouette, a peach rolls out from a Cezanne painting, and a black cat slinks down from Manet's Olympia.
 The art coming alive continues for several weeks before the beginning of his story.

 A few days later, Julien's mother takes him to see the long lost Renoir at the Clemenceau's home on Montmartre.
 Mrs. Clemenceau's cross-dressing son, Bonheur, invites Julien to a surprise party for his eighteenth birthday on Friday evening.
 It is a surprise party because he will be giving away one of his strange ceramic creations, a five-legged calf, as a prize to the person who exhibits the best surprised expression during the party.

-During his visit with Bonheur, Julien makes an interesting discovery in the Clemenceau home when he finds himself in the wrong room on the way to the bathroom; a chalk reproduction of half of Renoir's Dance at Bougival showing Suzanne Valadon who was also an artist herself and the first female painter admitted to an art school in France.
-Julien wonders what the connection is between the Clemenceau family and either Valadon or Renoir and how the Clemenceau family came to have the missing Renoir.
+During his visit with Bonheur, Julien makes an interesting discovery in the Clemenceau home when he finds himself in the wrong room on the way to the bathroom.
+There he finds a chalk reproduction of half of Renoir's Dance at Bougival showing Suzanne Valadon who was also an artist herself and the first female painter admitted to an art school in France.
+Julien wonders what the connection is between the Clemenceau family and both Valadon and Renoir, and how the Clemenceau family came to have the missing Renoir.

 While Julien's mother reviews the documentation attesting to the authenticity of the Renoir painting, Bonheur shows the recovered Renoir painting to Julien.
 Julien is immediately taken with the painting, that of a beautiful girl with blonde hair in a flower garden and feels inexplicably drawn to it.

 Julien learns that the house at Montmarte where Bonheur lives is the same house where Suzanne Valadon lived and that he is indeed distantly related to her.
 Bonheur tells Julien that The Girl in the Garden is not like other paintings and that his family has been entrusted to keep it safe.
-Bonheur allows Julien another chance to view the lost Renoir painting, Julien witnesses one slender finger from the beautiful girl slip out of the canvas, which shimmers with silver.
+Bonheur allows Julien another chance to view the lost Renoir painting and during this viewing, he witnesses one slender finger from the beautiful girl slip out of the canvas, which shimmers with silver.

 Bonheur tells Julien that art is made to come alive in museums and that he has been told by the Muses that only special people like Julien can see art come to life.
 Bonheur also reveals to Julien that he speaks with the Muses who exist below his home and that they have given him the silver dust that he places in his five-legged ceramic calves.
 Bonheur tells Julien that the paintings can only come alive in museums.

 Sure enough once The Girl In The Garden is hung in the Musee d'Orsay, the beautiful girl comes out of the painting, revealing herself to Julien as Clio one of the nine Muses.
-Clio and Julien go on dates in the museum, since Clio cannot leave the building.
-When Clio goes back into the painting she lives in Monet's garden and she also begins to take Julien into the paintings.
+Julien is entranced by Clio and they go on dates in the museum, since she cannot leave the building.
+When Clio goes back into the painting she lives in Monet's garden.
+Eventually she begins to take Julien into the paintings.

 As the art begins to sicken, not only in the Louvre but in galleries and museums around the world, Julien begins to suspect that a terrible curse that involves Renoir and Clio might be behind the damage and that only he and Clio will be able to save the world's priceless art, at a cost that might mean losing everything that matters most to both.